TIY-Austin-Front-End-Engineering/Curriculum/intro/PREWORK.md

 # Austin Frontend Engineering Pre-Work
 Three months is a short amount of time to teach you everything you need to know to be a great front-end developer.
 To make sure that we can move as fast as possible and cover all of the topics that we need to cover, I've put together a list of exercises and reading materials to get you up to speed.
 Please complete this work before the first day of class.

+I expect you to be able to complete these exercises on your own. but if you run into trouble you're welcome to email me: aaron@theironyard.com.

 ### HTML/CSS:
 HTML and CSS are the foundation of all the content of a webpage or web app.
 However, we will only be spending about two weeks on HTML and CSS, so having a basic foundation before class will be very helpful.